of Road & Traffic Terms

 system whereby specific vehicles can interrupt the normal traffic

-travel.
-In San Antonio and many cities, signal pre-emption is
+signal cycle to gain priority.
+In many cities, signal pre-emption is

 used by emergency vehicles.
-VIA's Primo buses also have pre-emption capabilties along most of their routes.
+Some public transit buses also have

 device, usually made of ceramic or plastic, that is used as a lane